gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-The standalone script compilation is also configured to skip the pre-release check to allow referencing Kotlin code compiled with more recent Kotlin language versions on a best-effort basis.
+The standalone script compilation for build scripts, init scripts, and applied scripts are configured to skip the pre-release check to allow referencing Kotlin code compiled with more recent Kotlin language versions on a best-effort basis.

 #### `kotlin-dsl` published with proper licensing information